Company off-sites are important to boost business and morale. Ever year, Financial Samurai goes on a company off-site to plan fo the following year.

 The company offsite is a chance to discuss with other senior management who are the indispensable employees.
 Employees who are up for promotion should be aware that year end off-sites are crucial for providing a final last impression.
 This means no getting slopping drunk at the company party.
 Underperforming employees also have one last chance to demonstrate their worth.

-6) Acknowledging performance.
-It’s important to always recognize great performance.
+It's important to always recognize great performance.
 A company off-site is one of the best times to host a small award ceremony highlighting employees who truly went above and beyond normal company culture.
 My favorite awards are: Best Team Player, Best Culture Carrier, and Most Dedicated.

 More than money, employees want to receive recognition.
 A simple “thank you” by the boss or a blast e-mail highlighting a subordinate's achievements to others is a cheap and highly effective way to retain employees and keep motivation high.
 I strongly believe companies don't recognize employees enough for their loyalty, dedication, and hard work.